linzhiqiu/t2v_metrics/README.md

 - **Cache directory**: You can change the cache folder which saves all model checkpoints (default is `./hf_cache/`) by updating `HF_CACHE_DIR` in [t2v_metrics/constants.py](t2v_metrics/constants.py).

-## How to benchmark text-to-image models on GenAI-Bench?
+## Benchmarking text-to-image models on GenAI-Bench

 ### 1. Generate Images
 To generate images using a specified model, run: